 When a roll-call is being conducted the Chairperson call upon each Delegate in English alphabetical order of their assigned country.

-When called upon, each delegate shall raise their placards and state either of the 2 following:
+When called upon, each delegate shall raise their placards, stand up and answer in either of the following two ways:

-- "Present": countries declared "present" may abstain on any substantive vote. - "Present and Voting": Delegations who stated "Present and Voting" may not abstain during voting on substantial matters.
+- "[country represented] is Present": countries declared "present" may abstain on any substantive vote. - "[country represented] is Present and Voting": Delegations who stated "Present and Voting" may not abstain during voting on substantial matters.
 If decided to be present and voting during one session, this preference cannot be changed in the following sessions.

-3.3.
-AGENDA
+3.3 AGENDA

-The second order of business for the committee, if the committee has more than one topic area to discuss, will be the consideration of the agenda.
+If the committee has more than one topic area to discuss, tje second order of business for the committee will be the consideration of the agenda.
 If the committee has only one topic area, the agenda is automatically adopted.
 To set the agenda:

 - A motion should be made to set the agenda to one of the committee's topic areas as stated in the committee background guide. - Two speakers' lists will be established: one in favour of the motion, and one opposed to the motion and in favour of the other topic.
 The committee will hear alternating speakers from these lists.
 No motions for moderated or unmoderated caucuses are permitted during this time.
 There will be an equal number of speeches from each list. - A motion to close debate will be in order after the committee has heard at least two speakers for the motion and two against, or when one of the speakers' lists is exhausted.
 The chair will recognize two speakers against the motion to close debate (if any delegate opposes closing said debate), and a two-thirds majority is required for closure of debate on the agenda. - When debate is closed, the committee will proceed to an immediate vote on the motion.
 A simple majority is required for passage.
-If the motion fails, the other Topic Area will automatically be placed before the committee. - When voting procedure is complete on the first topic area, the second topic area is automatically placed before the committee. - In the event of an international crisis or emergency, the Secretary-General may call upon a committee to table debate on the current topic area so that the more urgent matter may be attended to immediately.
+If the motion fails, the other Topic Area will automatically be placed before the committee.

+- When voting procedure is complete on the first topic area, the second topic area is automatically placed before the committee. - In the event of an international crisis or emergency, the Secretary-General may call upon a committee to table debate on the current topic area so that the more urgent matter may be attended to immediately.
 Under such circumstances and only after approval by the Secretary-General, a delegate may motion to table the topic and temporarily set the agenda to the crisis situation.
 After a resolution has been passed on the crisis, the committee will return to debate on the tabled topic.
 Until a resolution has passed, the committee may return to debate on the tabled topic area only at the discretion of the Secretary-General.

-3.4.
-DEBATE
+3.4 DEBATE